 This gives them an opportunity to practice their mentorship skills, but it also brings fresh talent into their businesses.
 It’s a win-win situation for both graduates and alumni.

 You probably have access to the alumni database from your college, so you can get contact information.
 Don’t hold back; you can approach alumni in a straightforward manner.

 However, it’s not okay to ask them for a job straight away.
-Just ask for a mentorship opportunity.
+Just ask for a mentorship opportunity to start a career.
 Try to connect via LinkedIn.

 5. Emphasize Your Soft Skills

-When you’re just out of college and you have zero experience to brag with, you have to find that something that makes you special among all other candidates.
+When you’re just out of college and you have zero experience to start a career, you have to find that something that makes you special among all other candidates.
 What’s that something?
 Soft skills!